The deadline to apply to the Summer 2018 Nonprofit Management Executive Certificate Program is April 30, 2018. Learn how to apply here.

 The Certificate Program is taught at the graduate level.
 Students enrolling in the Spring session will earn 7.2 continuing education units.
 Students enrolling in the Summer session will earn 6.4 continuing education units.

-Tuition for the Certificate Program is $5,250.
-Partial scholarships are available.
+Tuition for the Certificate Program is $5,400.
+Scholarships are available.